Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 This solution uses [GitHub Flow](https://guides.github.com/introduction/flow/), which involves creating feature branches and merging them into **master**.
 This approach is lightweight, but illustrates the basics of protecting branches.
 To protect multiple or different branches like **master** and **develop** read about [changing branching strategies](4-advanced-customization.md#Configure-a-Clean-Master).

 Branch policies should be configured to prevent direct pushes to the master branch.
-They should require changes to be checked in by creating a Pull Request and getting these changes approved by collaborators in the repository.
+They should require changes to be checked in by creating a pull request and getting these changes approved by collaborators in the repository.

 ***Important:*** *Individual GitHub accounts must be public or have a GitHub Pro subscription to enforce branch protections.
 If you are using a private repository with a personal GitHub account, you will have to change your repository to be public in repository settings.*